What is a shareholder loan?

 A shareholder loan can be repaired by converting the shareholder loan to either a dividend or salary, but only if the whole process is handled correctly.

 Repairing a shareholder loan by converting it to a dividend or salary can help avoid double taxation for a majority shareholder.

 It is needed to decide on a case-to-case basis what to do.

 The most important thing to notice here is:

 Never repay a shareholder loan if you are a majority shareholder!
-Once the shareholder loan has been repaid, without repairing it, then regardless of the shareholder loan having been offset with the payment and now showing a zero balance, a majority shareholder will still be taxed on the original transfer of the shareholder loan.
+Once the shareholder loan has been repaid without repairing it, regardless of the shareholder loan having been offset with the payment and now showing a zero balance, a majority shareholder will still be taxed on the original transfer of the shareholder loan.
 The majority shareholder will then have to get an additional salary or dividend to pay the tax and interest on the shareholder loan, thus giving double taxation on the original transfer of the shareholder loan.
 Therefore repaying a shareholder loan is a horrible idea if you are a majority shareholder.

 Repairing a shareholder loan using the payroll method